beitmenotyou-com/OmniSocial-ProtocolKit/docs/protocol-support.md

 # 🧩 Modular Protocol Support

-OmniSocial Hub is designed around the concept of **pluggable protocol modules**.
-Each federated protocol is isolated into its own route, logic, and service layer — making it easy to extend, maintain, and scale.
+OmniSocial ProtocolKit is designed around the concept of **pluggable Protocol modules**.
+Each federated Protocol is isolated into its route, logic, and service layer, making extending, maintaining, and scaling easy.

 ---

 ## 💡 Why Modular Design?

-- **Separation of Concerns:** Each protocol (e.g. ActivityPub, Nostr, AT Protocol) handles its own inputs and outputs.
+- **Separation of Concerns:** Each Protocol (e.g. ActivityPub, Nostr, AT Protocol) handles its inputs and outputs.
 - **Extendability:** Easily add new protocols or bridges by creating a new module.
 - **Reusability:** Common logic (like identity resolution or storage) is shared across protocols.
-- **Developer Friendly:** Focus on the protocol you care about without breaking others.
+- **Developer Friendly:** Focus on the Protocol you care about without breaking others.

 ---